 A presenter or teacher can stand in the center of the circle and maintain engagement with the entire class.

-The arrangement also allows students to work independently or in pairs.
+This arrangement also allows students to work independently or in pairs.

 For low-maintenance classroom desk arrangements, consider “islands”.

 This “one-by-one” arrangement includes a grid of equally spaced desks facing toward the front of the room.

 This layout helps to discourage talking, ensuring that students remain focused on the teacher or self-study.

 While the one-by-one layout takes up more space and does not work well for group projects, it may minimize unwanted classroom behavior and disruptions.

 Instead of a single circle, you arrange desks into two or more circles.